What is Gross Domestic Product (GDP)?

 FIAin – Factor Income from Abroad “In” (i.e., receivables from abroad business)

-FIAout – Factor Income from Abroad “Out” (i.e., payables from abroad business)
+FIAout – Factor Income from Abroad “Out” (i.e., payables to abroad business)

 (FIAin – FIA out) – Net Factor Income from Abroad (NFIA)